rwth-acis/CAE-Project-Management-Service/README.md

 Replace *myuser* and *mypasswd* with the username and password of a MySQL user with access to a database named *commedit*.
 By default the database host is *mysql* and the port is *3306*.
 You can use --link option to connect the project management service with the MySQL docker container.
+Note, when using MYSQL_HOST env variable, it seems to be needed to also give the MYSQL_PORT even if it should be the standard one.

 In order to customize your setup you can set further environment variables.